Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:19:02.26] - Lucia Cerchie Right.

-[00:19:07.14] - Anthony Campolo Basically what's happening here is we're just going to send a GraphQL query and we also have.
-Let's just actually hit the send.
-You see they're actually making the query right now.
+[00:19:07.14] - Anthony Campolo Basically what's happening here is we're just going to send a GraphQL query.
+Let's just actually hit send so you can see they're actually making the query right now.
 That is sending a query which is then returning just some dummy data there.
-This is what's really cool about using something like Stepzen is that you can work it up in multiple layers where you start with just.
-Right now we just have the API.
-This is just a GraphQL API that we can interface with by making GraphQL queries.
-We're doing that by just literally just sticking a GraphQL query in the body as a string of text and just throwing it over the wire.
+This is what's really cool about using something like StepZen: you can kind of work it up in multiple layers where you start with just the API.
+This is just a GraphQL API that we can interface with by making GraphQL queries, and we're doing that by literally just sticking a GraphQL query in the body as a string of text and throwing it over the wire.
 We also then have headers which set the authorization.
-We have an authorization key that comes along with your steps and API that gets deployed.
-And then we're also going to be able to use those keys then to connect our Redwood API to the Stepson API.
+We have an authorization key that comes along with your StepZen API that gets deployed.
+Then we're also going to be able to use those keys to connect our Redwood API to the StepZen API.
 Now you may be thinking, why is there an extra layer of indirection here?
 Why don't we just query directly from our front end?
-Why do we need the Redwood API to query another GraphQL API to have a front end query?
+Why do we need the Redwood API to query another GraphQL API and have a front end query that?

 [00:20:33.09] - Lucia Cerchie I thought you were asking that rhetorically.